310mc/https-310mc.github.io-tl/source/_posts/scout/flowers_of_the_wasteland.md

 {% endbubble %}

 {% bubble Mao %}
-Alright, alright, I’m passing~ ☆
+Alright, alright, I’m passing~☆
 {% endbubble %}

 {% bubble Subaru %}
 Oooh, atta boy Sally~!
 There’s not a single pass you can’t do, Archmage of the Court!

-… Hold up, you didn’t pass to me?
+…Hold up, you didn’t pass to me?
 {% endbubble %}

 {% bubble Midori %}